Callicarpa dichotoma ‘Early Amethyst’

 Can Early Amethyst® beautyberry be grown in containers?

 Yes.
-Its compact size and rounded habit make it well-suited to large patio containers, provided the pot has good drainage and adequate sun exposure.
+Its compact size and manageable root system make it suitable for large patio containers with proper drainage and adequate sun exposure.